World Leader In Manufacturing and Installing Indoor Rowing Tanks

 Athlete-Powered Dynamic Tank Design

-Just as in the boat, in the Dreher “athlete powered” tank, the rowers are the pumps.
+Just as in the boat, in the Dreher “athlete powered” tank, the rowers are the engine.
 The better the technique, strength, fitness level and synergy of the athletes, the higher the achievable stroke rate and efficiency.
-With the load matched more closely to what is seen in the boat, the acceleration to the finish is achievable because the water is allowed to be more responsive to the athletes’ power input, which makes the tank the only true dynamic rowing tank from the catch to the finish.
-By optimization of fluid flow, minimizing fluid volume and proportioning outboard lever and blade size, the water volume of our design need be only a fraction of other tank designs.
-The statement that a moving water tank is dynamic is a misnomer.
-It is really a static tank in that the acceleration on the drive cannot occur because the handle speed can only go as fast as the water speed and is trapped in a static environment and the relative constant speed of the pumped water.
+With the load matched more closely to what is seen in the boat, the acceleration to the finish is achievable.
+The water is more responsive to the athletes’ power input, which makes the Dreher Indoor Rowing Tank the only truly dynamic rowing tank from the catch to the finish.
+Optimization of fluid flow, minimizing total volume, and proportioning outboard lever and blade size, allows our design to only require a fraction of the water volume of other tank designs.